Cocos-BCX/JSSDK/README.md

 Method: queryVotes
 Function: Query the data of node votes
 Parameters:
+	queryAccount：Voting accounts
+	type:		  Type (witness / council)
 	callback: callback function

 ### User submits voting information
 Method: publishVotes
 Function: The proxy account is set when saving, which will be followed by the user’s voting information.
 Parameters:
+	type:   	witnesses or committee(witness vote or council vote)
-	witnessesIds（array）: Set of node account ids.
-The query node vote data will have the account ID of each node
+	vote_ids:	(array)：Node account ID collection.
+When querying node voting information, the account ID of each node will be displayed in the data
-	proxyAccount: Proxy account name
+	votes:  	Number of votes
 	callback: 	callback function

 ## Blockchain explorer interface